-Indeed, figures from eMarketer show that worldwide business-to-consumer ecommerce sales are expected to reach $1.5 trillion in 2014, which represents an increase of 20.1 per cent year-on-year.
+Indeed, figures from eMarketer show that worldwide business-to-consumer eCommerce sales are expected to reach $26.074 trillion in 2020, which represents an increase of 4.13 per compared to the forecast of 2019.

 With the majority of the growth expected to come from online and mobile users in emerging markets, it’s clear firms need to consider localization if they want to maximize their chances of success.

 As 60 per cent of consumers only buy from websites in their own language, strategies based around single language sites are simply no longer an option.

 We’ve covered some of the basics of making multilingual websites

 and what you should consider when it comes to website localization

 before, but what else can companies do to make sure they enjoy eCommerce success?